KQM-git/TCL/mechanics/gameplay-mechanics/lifeskills.md

 ## Item Pickup Speed
 Picking up items from the bottom of the list is about 85% faster than from the top of the list.

+## Campfires

+Lit campfires essentially have a 1U aura of pyro  that don't decay over time.

+Consuming the campfire aura requires one of the following:
+* Two 1U applications of Cryo, Anemo, or Geo
+* One 2U application of Cryo, Anemo, or Geo

+The aura on the campfire is 1U, regardless of the Pyro aura applied.
+For example: Bennett's tap E, which applies 2U of Pyro, still creates a campfire that behaves the exact same as one lit with 1U of pyro.

 ## Evidence Vault